ELFoglalt/aimotive-project/README.md

 # Aimotive C++ test
-> A simple neral network implementation
+> A simple neral network implementation by Máté Kerekes.

 ## Configuration
-To modify the implemented neural net, edit the default network in `config.h`.
-For details about the representation and structure of the network constant, see the definition of `nn::Network` in `neuralnet.h`.
+To modify the neural net, edit the `network` definition in `config.h`.
+For details about the representation and structure of the network constant, see the definition of `Network` in `neuralnet.h`.

 ## Design notes
+This is a straightforward network implementation that favours readable code and convienience over both performance and generality.

+### Improvement directions

+### Network data structure

+### Botlenecks

 ## Scripts